Skip to content

 before(async () => {

-esdbContainer = await new EventStoreDBContainer().start();
+postgreSQLContainer = await new PostgreSqlContainer().start();

 });

-// Stop container once we finished testing
+// Close PostgreSQL connection and stop container once we finished testing

-after(() => {
+after(async () => {

-return esdbContainer.stop();
+return postgreSQLContainer.stop();

 });